datamindedacademy/better-infrastructure-management-with-terraform/README.md

 Default output format [None]: json
 ```

 ## Ready...
 Set...
-Go!
+Go

 You should now be able to start with the exercises. `cd` your way into the first exercise folder (`00_provider_config`), read the instructions in the `README.md` and try to write some Terraform code to solve the problem.
 Don't worrry, the majority of the code you can find in or adapt from the [Terraform provider documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)!
 Good luck, and remember: `terrafrom init`, `terraform plan`, and `terrafrom apply` all the things!

 P.S.: Exercise `06_existing_infra` is by far the most difficult one.
 Feel free to skip it initially and come back to it at the end, in case there is still some time left.